-- Stir the water and put in your unzipped sleeping bag
+- Stir the water and put it in your unzipped sleeping bag

 - Try to sink it into the water and make sure that it is as flat as possible

 - Use your hands to create the washing action.
-Another funny way is to use your feet!
-Step into the tub with bare feet and walk up and down the bag
+Or step into the tub and walk up and down the bag

 - Leave it for about 20 minutes in the water to soak

 - Drain the water from the bathtub and fill it with fresh cold water